 During animal behavior, there is a constant interplay between brain areas involved in sensory processing, decision making and motor output.
 The whisker system is an obvious example of a sensorimotor system where motor output (movement of the sensory organs (i.e. the whiskers)) has to be integrated with incoming sensory information.
 In turn, the sensorimotor information guides cognitive behaviour.
 Our research question focusses on the organisational principles of the cortical microcircuit across distinct areas of the sensorimotor system.
-Techniques used are behavioral training, (in vivo) electrophysiology in awake, behaving animals and post-hoc 3D Neurolucida reconstructions.
+Techniques used are behavioral training, (in vivo) electrophysiology in awake, behaving animals (including optogenetics) and post-hoc 3D Neurolucida reconstructions.

 Sensory processing in prefrontal cortex